weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 To do this we need to point the `host` endpoint to *your* instance.
 Just replace `some-endpoint` in the code example below with the `cluster-id` you created in the previous step.

-> Note: From now on, all examples will provide the code using the WCS endpoint:<br/> `"some-endpoint.semi.network/"`<br/>Replace the value to match your host endpoint.
+> Note: From now on, all examples will provide the code using the WCS endpoint:<br/> `"some-endpoint.semi.network/"`<br/>Replace the value to match your host endpoint, or `http://localhost:8080` if you are running it on Docker.

 Run the below code in your project.